jiahao-yang/webpack-autojs-master/work/dianping-download-notes/docs/Design.md

   - Exit gallery with back() function
 ```
 **Status**: ✅ Implemented and tested with dynamic sleep and enhanced swipe functionality

+#### Step 12: Return to Home Page
+**Requirement**: Go back to home page after processing note (success or failure)
+**Implementation**:
+- Use `back()` function to return to home page
+- Add navigation delay for page transition
+- Ensure we're back on home page for next iteration
+- Handle both success and failure cases with proper cleanup

 #### Step 6: Move Images from App Directory
 **Requirement**: Images are saved to `/Pictures` directory, need to move to organized structure.